wp-plugins/dynamic-widgets/trunk/readme.txt

  Be sure to deactivate Dynamic Widgets Plugin before installing the new version following steps 1 and 2 in the installation procedure.
 After the install you can re-activate the plugin.

 == Release notes ==

+= Version 1.1.1
+An unplanned release due to a bug in version 1.1.
+If you're using version 1.1 and using or planning to use role options, you should upgrade asap.

 = Version 1.1 =
 This is the next official stable release.
 If you upgrade from a previous version, please follow the upgrade notice.